IFB Gaming Learn My Way

 Money and benefits

-• Use your bank's app or website to check your balance, pay bills, and transfer money safely
+• Use your bank's app to check your balance and pay bills

 Learning and work

-• Search for jobs on Indeed, Reed, or the DWP's Find a Job service
+• Search for jobs on Indeed or Reed

 Local services in Southwark